TeddyGavi/TeddyGavi/README.md

 ### 💬 About Me
 - Web Development Diploma -- [Lighthouse Labs](https://www.lighthouselabs.ca/)

-- Full Stack Web Developer transitioning from the Electrical industry.
-A lifelong learner that is interested in the future of AI/ML and its applications to develop solutions to common problems.
-Enjoy creating and developing apps that are easy to use and simple to maintain.
+- I have built a detailed and persistent mindset from years of installing intricate Electrical systems.
+By bringing these skills to Full Stack Web Development I create websites and apps that are easy to use and maintain.
+As a self-identified tinkerer, I am learning how AI/ML and blockchain technologies can enhance everyday life.

-- I live each day with a disciplined and persistent paradigm.
+- I live each day with a disciplined paradigm.
 I love challenges, puzzles of all types, and learning through failure.
 The profound sense of achievement when you turn a mistake into success is the purest form of motivation.

 - I am a dedicated father, mountain biker, trail builder, climber and skier.